 This process is not as efficient as the normal breaking down of stored carbohydrates and over a long time not only does the animal lose weight despite an increased appetite, but the waste products of fat breakdown can cause certain toxic effects in the animal’s body.

-Free glucose is excreted by the animal’s kidney cells and this requires much greater amounts of fluid.
+Free glucose is excreted by the dog’s kidney cells and this requires much greater amounts of water.

 Nephritis is a disease of the cells of the kidney that eventually leads to an impairment in their function.

 Kidney cells remove the waste products of metabolism and excrete them via the urine.
 Any impairment in their function is usually detected by the presence of protein in the urine.
 As more kidney cells are affected the dog compensates for this lack of efficiency by drinking more water in order to flush the impurities with an increased flow of fluid.

 Eventually, an animal with nephritis will lose weight, but unlike the diabetic animal whose appetite is excessive, it gradually demands less and less food.

 It is important to seek veterinary advice where there is a noticeable increase in water intake over a protracted period.
 Both nephritis and diabetes can be controlled if treatment and dietary changes are begun before the disease process has progressed too far.